GeminiDRSoftware/DRAGONS/astrodata/scripts/docscripts/source/gen.ADMANUAL_ADConcepts.rst

-The `isType(..)` function on lines 5 and 8 above are examples of one line type checking, the one line check replaces a larger set of phu checks which determine the instrument and mode, and with astrodata are centralized in AstroDataType Library.
-The advantage in addition to saving specific header checks, both the verbosity and the need to remain familiar with arbitrary specific data is the centralization of the checks.
-Thus if we need to enhance the check, handle special cases sch as Instrument Upgrades, or otherwise rework our classification heuristics, we can do this in a shared configuration.
+The `isType(..)` function on lines 5 and 8 above are examples of one line type checking.
+The one line check replaces a larger set of PHU header checks which would have to be used to determine the instrument and mode.
+With astrodata these checks are centralized in an AstroData Type Library.
+The advantage, in addition to saving specific header checks, which helps clarity and writing generic code, is that the need to remain familiar with arbitrary specific headers for particular instrument-modes is centralized.

+Thus if we need to enhance the check to handle special cases such as Instrument Upgrades, or otherwise rework our classification heuristics, we can do this in a central shared configuration.
+Other types that are dependent on that check, such as GMOS_IFU depends on GMOS, do not have to be altered to gain from the change.

 AstroData Descriptors